vitoivan/vitoivan/README.md

 # Hi 👋, my name is ⭐ Victor ⭐

-I'm a Full Stack Web developer student at [Kenzie Academy Brazil](https://kenzie.com.br/) and now I am a Software Engineering student at [école 42](https://www.42.fr) [São Paulo](https://www.42sp.org.br) too
+I'm a Full Stack Web developer and now I am a Software Engineering student at [école 42](https://www.42.fr) [São Paulo](https://www.42sp.org.br) too
 - 🖥 I’m currently working on the [Libft](https://github.com/vitoivan/42_libft), my first project in 42SP, which is to recreate some [Libc](https://en.wikipedia.org/wiki/C_standard_library#:~:text=The%20C%20standard%20library%20or,is%20a%20superset%20of%20it.) functions;
 - 💖 My favorite project at Kenzie is [iRoça](https://gitlab.com/vitoivan/iroca-project), that was a [website](https://iroca-project.vercel.app/) and my last project of the Front-end module;
 - 📚 I’m currently learning C, Shell, Node, and MeteorJS